 - Bit 5: Save_to_Flash This bit can be used to save a programmed Assembled Move to flash memory or to store the absolute encoder position offset to flash.
 (The absolute encoder position offset is generated by the Encoder Preset command.) - ➤ When using this bit to save the programmed Assembled Move to flash memory, this bit must be set when the Program_Assembled bit (Command Word 0, bit 12) makes a 1 → 0 transition at the end of the programming cycle.
 The unit responds by flashing the Status LED when the writing is complete.
 If the LED is flashing green, the write to flash memory was successful.
 If it flashes red, then there was an error in writing the data.
 In either case, power must be cycled to the unit before you can continue.
 This design decision is to protect the flash memory from constant write commands.
 The flash memory has a minimum of 10,000 write cycles. - ➤ When using this bit to save the calculated absolute encoder offset value to flash memory, this bit must be set when the Preset Encoder command is issued.
-(Bit 14 of Command Word 0 is set to "1", see page 71.)
+(Bit 14 of Command Word 0 is set to "1", see page 73.)
 If the offset is stored without error, the unit will respond by setting the Acknowledge bit.
-(Bit 13 of Status Word 1 Format, see page page 85.) - Bit 4: Reverse_Blend_Direction When you command a Blend Move to run, this bit determines the direction of rotation.
-Set to "0" for a clockwise Blend Move, "1" for a counter-clockwise Blend Move. - Bits 3-2: Reserved Must equal "0". - Bit 1: Motor Current If reset to "0" when a move command is issued, the motor current will be the value specified when the SMD23E2 or SMD24E2 was configured.
-Set to "1" to program the motor current to the value in word 8 of the command block.
-Motor current can set as a separate command or as part of a move command. - Bit 0: Reserved Must equal "0".
+(Bit 13 of Status Word 1 Format, see page page 88.) - Bit 4: Reverse_Blend_Direction When you command a Blend Move to run, this bit determines the direction of rotation.
+Set to "0" for a clockwise Blend Move, "1" for a counter-clockwise Blend Move.

+Bits 3-2: Reserved - Must equal "0".